Mobile Bingo Sites

 With a couple of exceptions (Jumpman and Gamesys, as detailed below) most bingo software has a fully functional mobile version.
 The main differences between the different mobile bingo platforms are in the number of tickets that are displayed on screen at a time and in how the chat is handled.

-have a responsive mobile version which is automatically loaded when you try to access the site from a phone or tablet.
-Some also have iOS and/or Android apps but these are not genuine apps - all they do is install a shortcut to the mobile site on the phone.
+Dragonfish bingo sites have a responsive mobile version which is automatically loaded when you try to access the site from a phone or tablet.
+Some also have iOS and/or Android apps (the kind that are HTML5 inside a wrapper).
 It’s quite common for there to be exclusive mobile and tablet only bingo rooms and promotions.
 The mobile bingo works in portrait mode only and displays a small number of tickets.
 Chat is accessible via a pop-up but with the chat open it is not possible to see the game being played.

 The tablet version puts everything including the chat and mini games back on the same screen and during 2017 many Dragonfish bingo sites started offering the tablet version on the desktop as an alternative to the classic lobby.

 The Virtue Fusion bingo sites that belong to the really big name bookies all have mobile versions and in many cases iOS and/or Android apps, and again it is not unusual to find special mobile bingo promotions.
 It used to be the case that smaller name Virtue Fusion sites did NOT generally have any mobile bingo at all, but now that Playtech are replacing the old Flash desktop client with the HTML5 version (as shown below) which enables seamless play across all devices, mobile and tablet play is available everywhere.

 On a phone, many items are moved off screen to make room for the bingo tickets; the chat can be accessed via the buttons at the bottom of the screen, as can slots, settings and help.